Allergy - food

 The food causing the allergy can sometimes be identified by the following techniques:

 - Skin testing.
-A diluted amount of the food allergen is placed under the skin; if allergic, a raised, red skin lesion will appear, generally within 15 - 20 minutes.
+A diluted amount of the food allergen is placed under the skin; if allergic, a raised, red skin lesion will appear, generally within 15 to 20 minutes.

 - Blood tests (RAST and ELISA).
 These look for antibodies against the particular food allergens.